slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Sales used to be about information asymmetry but times are changing.<br>
 Now it's mostly [applied persuasion](#on-charming) and keeping relationships.

-> *'Historically, the seller had more information than the buyer.<br>
-Its a different game now.
-Everybody knows immediately the alternatives.'*

-> *'Selling by just keeping in touch.'*

 > *'To sell is to deal with objections.'*